 The Russian regime has consistently sought to use its political, economic and military leverage to destabilise its smaller neighbours, many of them former Soviet states, and to prevent their integration with Euro-Atlantic organisations, the report said.

-These geopolitical games can be seen in Belarus, the Ukrainian territories of Crimea and Donbass, Abkhazia and South Ossetia of Georgia, the Nagorno-Karabakh conflict between Azerbaijan and Armenia, and in the political unrest last year in Kyrgyzstan.
+These geopolitical games can be seen in Belarus, the Ukrainian territories of Crimea and Donbas, Abkhazia and South Ossetia of Georgia, the Nagorno-Karabakh conflict between Azerbaijan and Armenia, and in the political unrest last year in Kyrgyzstan.

 "Russia works against establishing the rule of law, civil society and free elections in its neighbouring countries, fearing that democratic ideas might also catch on among the Russian population," the report said.
 "Russia’s ruling elite sees these ideas as an existential threat to the survival of its 'power vertical'."